allcre/Chill-Guy-AI/README.md

 ## Future Plans

 - Implement a social feature allowing friends to share and compare their productivity stats.
+- Allow users to converse with Chill Guy AI.
 - Expand the range of on-chain rewards and introduce NFT-based achievements.
 - Integrate with other applications for more comprehensive tracking and rewards.